zulip/zulip/contrib_bots/bots/yoda_bot/readme.md

 ## Setup

-Before running this bot, make sure to get a Mashape API Key.
+Before running this bot, make sure to get a Mashape API key.
 Go to this link:
 <https://market.mashape.com/ismaelc/yoda-speak/overview>
 This is the API that powers the `yoda_bot`.
 You can read more about it